 Looking towards the ides of May tracing the string of holidays and the four-day weekends.
 We have set up shop in Paris.
-Bread, wine, cheese, and sour grapes… Here is our review of the week in the arts.
+Bread, wine, cheese, and sour grapes… Welcome to the .044th edition of Prescriptions.
+Here is our review of the week in the arts.

 This first solo exhibition in London of Paulo Bruscky, one of Brazil’s most important contemporary artists, follows his recent survey at the Centre Pompidou and his inclusion at the Venice Biennale.
 On view at Richard Saltoun Gallery through May 26, 2018.